netxms/netxms-doc/admin/visualisation.rst

 You can save current graph settings as predefined graph to allow quick and easy access in the future to information presented on graph.
-Preconfigured graphs can be used either by you or by other NetXMS users, depending on settings.
+Preconfigured graphs can be used either by you or by other |product_name| users, depending on settings.
 To save current graph configuration as predefined graph, select :guilabel:`Save` as predefined from graph view menu.
 The following dialog will appear: